Griffith University is engaged with communities locally, nationally, regionally and internationally on energy efficiency.

 Professor Brendan Mackay, Director of Griffith Climate Change Beacon (date 24 March 2024)

-The Cities Research Institute has a team of researchers that work towards climate action and climate resilient cities and communities, that are energy efficient and using clean energy, with the goal of shaping collaborative, strong communities, people, and the planet.
-To do so, the Cities Research Institute has partnered with important governmental and non-governmental organisations, including state and territory governments, First Nations authorities, business, practitioners, and peak industry bodies, as well as community organisations and researchers from around the world.
-Cities Research Institute also offers short courses, guest speakers for conferences and events, research collaboration and consultancy work.
+The Griffith Institute for Human and Environmental Resilience has a team of researchers that work towards climate action and climate resilient cities and communities, that are energy efficient and using clean energy, with the goal of shaping collaborative, strong communities, people, and the planet.
+To do so, the Institute has partnered with important governmental and non-governmental organisations, including state and territory governments, First Nations authorities, business, practitioners, and peak industry bodies, as well as community organisations and researchers from around the world.
+The Institute also offers short courses, guest speakers for conferences and events, research collaboration and consultancy work.

-Find out more about the services, partnerships, events, community outreach, and research undertaken by Cities Research Institute
+Explore the services, partnerships, events, community outreach, and research undertaken by the Institute.

 The Centre for Catalysis and Clean Energy (CCCE) is focused on energy efficiency and sustainability.
 The Centre seeks to promote access to affordable and clean energy for all.
 The centre was previously known as the Centre for Clean Environment and Energy until 2021.